RECreemers/Final-for-CS5001/README.md

 * Course: CS5001

 ## Description
-My goal was to make the Snake Game in python.
+My goal was to make the Snake Game in python, specifically focusing on the menu aspects and the implimentation of the art, as well as game features.

 The features I included were:
 1) A start menu with a reactive UI